OfficialSiddharthBisht/qris-internship-assignment-cafe-menu/README.md

 # Qris Menu Application
 ```
-Before selecting interns, we would like to give you a task.

 You have to prepare a menu for any of the following:
 1. Veg Restaurant
 2. South Indian Restaurant